 Many clients have reported that aches and pains they’ve had for years are completely gone once we release everything on the cellular level.
 You most likely will also recover range of motion and be able to move your body in ways you haven’t been able to for years.

 (Please note that anywhere I use the words “injury or injuries”, this also applies to any surgery or surgeries you’ve ever had.)

-I have developed a powerful Injury Recovery Program to speed up the healing of current injuries and complete the healing of past injuries.
+I have developed a powerful Injury Recovery Program to help you speed up the healing of current injuries, complete the healing of past injuries, and increase range of motion.
 If you’re an athlete, every Sports Performance Manual contains this program.
 Non-athletes can find this program in the Injury Recovery ebook.

 My Injury Recovery Program will assist your body in healing any current or past: